zhexiao/ezhost/docs/usage.rst

 Usages
 ===============

-This document will show you all exist options in ezhost.
+Before you use ezhost, you have to connect to your host at first, in here i will show you three ways to connect your host

 Use user and password
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~